MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug background processes.md

  > [!NOTE]
  > Currently, the tab, bot, messaging extension apps, and Azure functions doesn't support customization.

-## Add environment variables
+### Add environment variables

 1. You can add environment variables to `.env.teamsfx.local` file for tab, bot, messaging extension and Azure functions.
 Teams Toolkit loads the environment variables you added to start services during local debug.

  > [!NOTE]
  > Ensure to start a new local debug after adding new environment variables as the environment variables doesn't support to hot reload.

-## Debug partial component
+### Debug partial component

 Teams Toolkit utilizes Visual Studio Code multi-target debugging to debug tab, bot, messaging extension and Azure functions at the same time.
 You can update `.vscode/launch.json`` and .vscode/tasks.json` to debug partial component.
-If you want to debug tab only in a tab plus bot with Azure functions project, you can take the following steps:
+If you want to debug tab only in a tab plus bot with Azure functions project, use the following steps:

 1. Comment **Attach to Bot** and **Attach to Backend** from Debug compound in `.vscode/launch.json`, like